tortiz7/microblog_VPC_deployment/README.md

 **OWASP Dependency Check**: Adds the OWASP plugin to check for known vulnerabilities.

-**Deploy Stage**: Deploys the app starting the chain of scripts that automates the deployment, outlined above
+**Deploy Stage**: Deploys the app by starting the chain of scripts that automates the deployment, outlined above

 [You can view the Jenkinsfile here to see the Deployment command and other aspects of the pipeline](/Jenkinsfile) Note the use of source and quotation wraparounds in the `Deploy` command, for the same reasons we used them when SSH'ing into the `Application Server` and running the `start_app.sh` script.
 This time, it's not an environment variable we need to persist, but rather the SSH session!